 Understanding Medicare means understanding the meaning of many unfamiliar terms.
-The following is a list of definitions of words and acronyms that are discussed in Medicare Interactive Counselor, or are important to give you a better understanding of how Medicare works.
+The following is a list of words and acronyms that are used when discussing Medicare, or are important to give you a better understanding of how Medicare works.

 Activities of Daily Living (ADL): Activities in which most people take part on a daily basis.
 Eating, bathing, dressing, toileting and moving from one place to another are some examples.